Louisiana French

-Louisiana French (Louisiana French: français louisianais; françé Lalwizyàn) includes the dialects and varieties of the French language spoken traditionally by French Louisianians in colonial Lower Louisiana.
-As of today Louisiana French is primarily used in the state of Louisiana, specifically in its southern parishes.
+Louisiana French (Louisiana French: français louisianais; françé Lalwizyàn) is the variety of the French language spoken traditionally by French Louisianians in former colonial Lower Louisiana.
+In the 21st-century, dialects of Louisiana French are primarily used in the state of Louisiana, specifically in its southern parishes.

 Over the centuries, the language has incorporated some words of African, Spanish, Native American and English origin, sometimes giving it linguistic features found only in Louisiana.
 Louisiana French differs to varying extents from French dialects spoken in other regions, but Louisiana French is mutually intelligible with other dialects and is most closely related to those of Missouri, New England, Canada and northwestern France.

-Historically, most works of media and literature produced in Louisiana—such as Les Cenelles, a poetry anthology compiled by a group of gens de couleur libres, and Creole-authored novels such as L'Habitation St-Ybars or Pouponne et Balthazar—were written in standard French.
 It is a misconception that no one in Louisiana spoke or wrote Standard French.
 The resemblance that Louisiana French bears to Standard French varies depending on the dialect and register, with formal and urban variants in Louisiana more closely resembling Standard French.
+Historically, most works of media and literature produced in Louisiana—such as Les Cenelles, a poetry anthology compiled by a group of gens de couleur libres, and Creole-authored novels such as L'Habitation St-Ybars or Pouponne et Balthazar—were written in standard French.

 The United States Census' 2017–2021 American Community Survey estimated that 1.64% of Louisianans over the age of 5 spoke French or a French-based creole at home.
 As of 2023, The Advocate roughly estimated that there were 120,000 French speakers in Louisiana, including about 20,000 Cajun French, but noted that their ability to provide an accurate assessment was very limited.
 These numbers were down from roughly a million speakers in the 1960s.
 Distribution of these speakers is uneven, however, with the majority residing in the south-central region known as Acadiana.
 Some of the Acadiana parishes register francophone populations of 10% or more of the total, with a select few (such as Vermilion, Evangeline and St. Martin Parishes) exceeding 15%.